 word at the correct index in a dictionary.

-This code is not correct: general access types are not part of the SPARK
+This code is not correct: controlled types are not part of the SPARK

 Here's a new version of the previous example, which we've modified to hide the